Li Xueqin (comedian): Career

+Influence

 Media image

 Li was praised for her sharp wit and relatable storytelling that connected with ordinary Chinese people.
 Her jokes on farming and city life sharply captured young Chinese caught between rural roots and urban reality.
-She highlighted the struggles of Beipiao youth in Beijing, critiquing the city's indifference and challenging the value of big-city dreams.
+She highlighted the struggles of beipiao, a term describing youth who leave their hometowns to work in Beijing, critiquing the city's indifference and challenging the value of big-city dreams.
+In 2025, she lost weight with intermittent fasting, emerged as a fashion icon, and broadened her acting range to diverse roles.

 Ligitation

 In June 2025, Li Xueqin was accused by former associate Xie Tianfei of financial misconduct involving her dissolved company, including profit withholding, irregular transactions, and undisclosed asset transfers.
 Li's studio confirmed lawful liquidation, denied misconduct, and reserved the right to take legal action against Xie.